 Performing this on two consecutive teeth can effectively close down any spacing between them.
 If the gap is large, however, you may be better suited for alternative options.

-Porcelain Veneers can quickly fill spaces between teeth
+Porcelain veneers and crowns can quickly fill spaces between teeth

 Many patients wonder what are veneers?
 Veneers are strong, resilient, but very thin restorations that adhere to the front surfaces of the teeth.
 They are similar to dental crowns, but they do not cover the entire tooth structure.
 Crafted from medical grade porcelain, veneers can eliminate gaps in your smile and conceal other cosmetic imperfections as well.

-There, a ceramist will create your new veneers according to your unique preferences and dental anatomy.
-The prettiest ceramic type to use is feldspathic porcelain and Emax.
+There, a ceramist will create your new veneers or crowns according to your unique preferences and dental anatomy.
+They can be used to change shapes of teeth, align them, and brighten them.
+The prettiest ceramic types to use are feldspathic porcelain and Emax.
 The amount of change in your smile can be stunning.

 Once the porcelain veneers are finished, they will be shipped to our office.
 We will schedule you for a second appointment, during which Dr. Fondriest will bond the restorations to your teeth.
 With proper care, veneers can last upwards of 20 years.
 See a recent veneer before and after case.